XinyuJi/Leetcode-Study/README.md

 - [167] Two Sum II - Input array is sorted *
 - [1346] Check If N and Its Double Exist *
 - [1351] Count Negative Numbers in a Sorted Matrix *
+- [1365] How Many Numbers Are Smaller Than the Current Number

 Medium
 - [33] Search in Rotated Sorted Array *